Work & Career

 You should still be a reliable communicator, but dropping everything to answer people’s requests immediately not only forces you to adjust to their schedules and puts you off course, but it also doesn’t give you time to fully think out your reply.
 Bennett says she likes to wait 24 hours before responding to emails, calls, and other messages.
 “I find that this gives me time to prioritize, to consider people’s requests, and give them a solid answer,” she writes.
 If you’re saying no to someone, no need to give a long-winded explanation—just be vague and thank the person for thinking of you as you kindly decline.

-They put everything on the calendar
+Time management tip: Put everything on the calendar

-They are intentional with their news consumption
+Time management tip: Be intentional with news consumption

-Set aside dedicated time to consume news, rather than getting drawn in to the 24-hour news cycle.
+Set aside dedicated time to consume news, rather than getting drawn into the 24-hour news cycle.
 Read the newspaper in the morning rather than scrolling through Twitter all day to find out what’s going on.
 And keep in mind that at its core, the news business is part of the entertainment industry, designed to tug your emotions and keep you engaged.
 “When you let other people—particularly people in the entertainment industry—form your opinions for you, or tell you what’s important, you give away your power,” writes Bennett.
 Watch and read mindfully, asking yourself whether your opinions on current events are yours or theirs.

-They seek out new media
+Time management tip: Seek out new media